 Massachusetts OUI Attorney

-I have tried over 200 cases to a jury in the Commonwealth of Massachusetts.
+Attorney Bernard has tried over 1000 cases to a jury in the Commonwealth of Massachusetts.
 Many of these cases were OUI or similar charges.
-I am committed to defending those individuals charged with drunk driving offenses.
+Attorney Bernard is committed to defending those individuals charged with drunk driving offenses.

-Follow the Dos and Don'ts above and contact a Massachusetts OUI lawyer at my office as soon as possible.
-I can help.
+Follow the Dos and Don'ts above and contact a Massachusetts OUI lawyer at our office as soon as possible!